orbeon/orbeon-forms-doc/contributors/test-plan.md

         - `$PROVIDER/autosave/summary` only shows saved data, not drafts
         - change form definition to remove the read permission form anyone
         - `$PROVIDER/autosave/summary` returns 403 (since anonymous users don't have the read permission)
-        - `$PROVIDER/autosave/new`, type *guest Maggie*, tab out, after 6s check that no autosave was done
+        - `$PROVIDER/autosave/new`, type *guest Maggie*, tab out, after 6s check that no autosave was TODO
             - NOTE: Can't check with Charles anymore now that we have internal requests.
 But check logs or db.
     5. Permissions of drafts in summary page
         - Log in as user `a1` in group `a`.